Siege of Srebrenica: Indictments and trials

-In 2010, seven high level VRS commanders were convicted of various crimes related to the genocide in Srebrenica including, Ljubiša Beara, and Vujadin Popovic who were found guilty of Conspiracy to commit, and Committing Genocide.
-Dragan Nikolic, was found guilty of Aiding and Abetting Genocide.
-Former Presideny of Serbia Slobodan Milosevic was also charged with genocide in a number of Bosnian municipalities including Srebrenica.
+In 2010, seven high level VRS commanders were convicted of various crimes related to the genocide in Srebrenica, including Ljubiša Beara and Vujadin Popovic, who were found guilty of Conspiracy to commit and Committing Genocide.
+Dragan Nikolic was found guilty of Aiding and Abetting Genocide.
+Former President of Serbia Slobodan Milosevic was also charged with genocide in a number of Bosnian municipalities including Srebrenica.

 In 2016, Radovan Karadžić was found guilty by the ICTY for war crimes, crimes against humanity and genocide in the Srebrenica enclave, and sentenced to 40 years in prison.

 Momir Nikolić, who served as Assistant Chief of Security and Intelligence for the Bratunac Brigade, Drina Corp of the VRS, pleaded guilty for crimes against humanity in front of the ICTY and was sentenced to 20 years in prison.
 Together with another former VRS soldier who pleaded guilty, Dražen Erdemović, he testified in front of the ICTY against Karadžić, Mladić and Beara, providing valuable information about the execution and timeline of the massacre.

 Finally, on 22 November 2017, general Ratko Mladić was sentenced to a life in prison.

 Bosniak commander Naser Orić was arrested by SFOR in April 2003, and handed over to the International Criminal Tribunal for the Former Yugoslavia (ICTY), who indicted him for the "murder and cruel treatment" of Bosnian Serb prisoners, as well as burning and plundering about fifty Serb villages from 1992 to 1995.
 In 2006, Orić was found guilty of failing to prevent the mistreatment of VRS prisoners held in Srebrenica between September 1992 and March 1993.
 But the former Bosniak military commander was acquitted of all other charges, including direct involvement in the killings and responsibility for the "wanton destruction" of Serb homes and property as the ICTY could not establish that Orić himself exercised sufficient control over the raids to justify convicting him of command responsibility for the atrocities.
 He was sentenced to two years in jail, but was freed immediately as he had already spent three years behind bars.
 Orić's two-year conviction was also subsequently overturned in July 2008 by the appeals chamber which ruled that "the legal requirements to prove Orić's criminal responsibility had not been met."